 Before we jump into the palaces themselves, let’s consider renting Hanboks.
 Many people ask me if it’s a good idea.
 Honestly, I can’t give you that answer.
 They look great in Seoul’s palaces, that’s for sure!
 However, it really depends on how you want your pictures to look.
 Typically, I recommend that we use Hanboks for half of the session and then do the other half in regular clothing.
 This way, we get some great variety from our session.

-When Should We Wear Them?
+When Should We Put them On?

 I usually recommend picking up your Hanboks and wearing them to the session.
 Firstly, this gets you free entry to the palaces.
 Secondly, you can wear your regular clothes underneath them, which makes the change extremely quick.
 This will also give you another layer of warmth during the cooler months!